wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

-    Section 160: substituted, on 1 April 2010, by [section 22][538] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 160: substituted, on 1 April 2010, by [section 22][540] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 160: amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 161 Unlicensed or unregistered person must not claim to be licensed or registered

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who,---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who,---

     *   (a) not being registered or licensed under [Part 10][134] in respect of a particular class of prescribed electrical work,---